freddybunbury1/freddybunbury1.github.io/_pages/about.md

 ---

 I am a Research Scientist at the University of Chicago.
-My research has broadly focused on environmental microbe's responses to their physical and chemical environment, from short-term acclimation to long-term evolution.
-I currently investigate how the most heat-tolerant photosynthetic microbes on Earth survive in the extreme environment of Yellowstone's hot springs.
-Additionally, I collaborate with Seppe Kuehn's lab to study vitamin B12 transfer between bacteria.
+My research has broadly focused on environmental microbes' responses to their physical and chemical environment, from short-term acclimation to long-term evolution.
+I currently investigate how cyanobacteria survive in the extreme environment of Yellowstone's hot springs, and collaborate with Seppe Kuehn's lab to study vitamin B12 transfer between bacteria.